JUCMNAV/TURNtoURN/README.md

 				* (e.g., sEndPoint says that an element is a Turn!EndPoint)
 	* Conditionals:
 		* All if and else loops, including single line ones, should have braces
+    * Variable declaration - spacing, use of parentheses - TODO: make this match the ATL user guide